Problem: I don't know where to put my painting code.Problem: The stuff I paint doesn't show up.

 - If you can paint part of your component, use the

-to determine which area you need to paint.
+getCliporgetClipBoundsmethod ofGraphicsto determine which area you need to paint.
 The less you paint, the faster it will be.

 - If only part of your component needs to be updated, make paint requests using a version of

-that specifies the painting region.
+repaintthat specifies the painting region.

 - For help on choosing efficient painting techniques, look for the string "performance" in the Java 2D API home page.

-objects sometimes have slightly different effects.
+Graphicsobjects sometimes have slightly different effects.

 - Because the Swing painting code sets the transform (using the

-, for example, might have unexpected results.If you don't see your problem in this list, see Solving Common Component Problems and Solving Common Layout Problems.
+Graphicsmethodtranslate) before invokingpaintComponent, any transforms that you apply have a cumulative effect.
+This doesn't matter when doing a simple translation, but a more complexAffineTransform, for example, might have unexpected results.If you don't see your problem in this list, see Solving Common Component Problems and Solving Common Layout Problems.